Evolving Port

 Avion

-A Build To Rent development of 40 storeys by CHT Architects to be known as Avion.
+A Build-To-Rent (BTR) development of 40 storeys by CHT Architects to be known as Avion.
 This is the site to the north of R Iconic which is currently being prepared for development

 Blue Earth Group and Hamilton Marino will deliver the project for the developer, Local, which will comprise 324 apartments, including 21 affordable housing units, over 40 levels when complete. (source: Architecture & Design)